 Another message.
-Yes, another message about the sicknesses going around your kids’ school.
+Yes, another message about the illnesses going around your kids’ school.
 Croup.
 Strep.
-Flu.
-RSV.
-Just reading the words is enough to send mamas and dadas into a panic.
-The CDC reported that RSV leads to an average of 57,527 hospitalizations among children under five each year in the USA.
+Stomach bug.
+Respiratory syncytial virus.
+Just seeing the words is enough to send mamas and dadas into a panic.
+The CDC said that RSV leads to an average of 57,527 hospitalizations among children under five each year in the USA.
 So what do you do to help make sure your family is safe?

 Understand Indoor Air Pollution

-- Pollutants (cleaning solutions, improperly maintained or unclean heating and cooling or humidification devises, tobacco, etc)
+- Pollutants (cleaning solutions, poorly maintained or dirty heating and cooling or humidification systems, tobacco, etc)

-So all this info – so what?
+So all this info – what does it mean?
 What do you do?
-How can you make sure you and your little ones aren’t breathing sullied, sickness-inducing air?
+How can you make sure you and your kiddos aren’t breathing contaminated, sickness-inducing air?